Since 6th April 2016, the way dividends are taxed has changed. This calculator will show you how much more tax you will pay as a result.

 Use our bespoke calculator to work out how much more tax you owe for 2016/17 compared to the previous year, for the same amounts of salary and dividends.
 Please scroll down for some important assumptions.

 - This calculator has been prepared by our own accountants.
 Although we’ve thoroughly tested the tool, you should use the results as a guide only.

 - If you make an error, simply refresh the page and start again.

-- For a full breakdown of your dividend tax liability for the previous tax year, use our 2015-16 salary and dividend calculator.
+- For a full breakdown of your dividend tax liability for the current tax year, use our new 2017-18 Dividend Tax Calculator.

 - On 17th August 2015, the Government confirmed that the ‘dividend allowance’, announced during the Summer Budget, was less generous that many first thought.
 This allowance sits within the taxpayer’s existing tax bands, and is not an ‘extra’ giveaway after all.

 - The personal allowance (the amount of income you can receive before paying any income tax) is £11,000 in 2016/17 (it was £10,600 in 2015/16).
 We have used these figures in our calculations – the equivalent tax codes are 1060L and 1100L.